GSDV/uiuc-bus-tracker-web/README.md

 # UIUC Bus Tracker
-A bus tracker for UIUC: Campus, Champaign, and Urbana!
+A bus tracker for all of UIUC: Campus, Champaign, and Urbana!

 ## Setup
 Run